PDFs by language

-Cancer is always named for the place where it starts.
-So when breast cancer spreads to the bone (or any other place), it’s still called breast cancer.
+Cancer is named for the place where it starts.
+So even if breast cancer spreads to the bones (or any other place), it’s still called breast cancer.
 It’s not called bone cancer unless it starts from cells in the bone.

 There are many types of breast cancer.
 Some are very rare.
 Your doctor can tell you more about the type you have.
 Below are the medical names for the most common types of breast cancer.
-(Carcinoma is another name for cancer.
-It’s pronounced CAR-sin-O-muh.)
+(Carcinoma is another name for cancer.)

-This is a rare type of breast cancer.
-Most often, there’s no lump or tumor.
+In IBC, cancer cells block lymph vessels in the skin.
 IBC makes the skin of the breast look red and feel warm.
 The skin can also look thick and pitted – kind of like an orange peel.
 The breast may get bigger, harder, tender, or itchy.
+Many times there’s no lump felt with IBC.

 A change seen on your mammogram may be the first sign of breast cancer.
 Or you may have found a lump or other change in your breast.